css/csso/README.md

 .module2-qux { font-size: 1.5em; background: yellow; width: 50px; }
 ```

-It can be assumed that first two rules never used with second two on the same markup.
+It can be assumed that first two rules are never used with the second two on the same markup.
 But we can't know that for sure without markup.
-The optimizer doesn't know it eather and will perform safe transformations only.
+The optimizer doesn't know it either and will perform safe transformations only.
 The result will be the same as input but with no spaces and some semicolons:

 ```css
 .module1-foo{color:red}.module1-bar{font-size:1.5em;background:#ff0}.module2-baz{color:red}.module2-qux{font-size:1.5em;background:#ff0;width:50px}